-Today in science: A spacecraft obliterated a sundog | EarthSky.org
+EarthSky | Sundog obliterated by a rocket 13 years ago

 A luminous column of white light appeared next to the Atlas V and followed the rocket up into the sky.
 We’d never seen anything like it.

 Cowley and colleague Robert Greenler at first couldn’t explain this column of light.
-Then they realized that the plate-shaped ice crystals were organized by the shock wave from the Atlas V. Cowley explained:
+Then they realized that the shock wave from the Atlas V organized the plate-shaped ice crystals.
+So Cowley explained:

 The crystals are tilted between 8 and 12 degrees.
 Then they gyrate so that the main crystal axis describes a conical motion.
 Toy tops and gyroscopes do it.
 The Earth does it once every 26,000 years.
 The motion is ordered and precise.